button/button-client-node/README.md

 `#all` accepts an optional second parameter, `options` which may define the follow keys to narrow results:

+Unlike the accounts.transaction resource, which only queries a single account's transactions, the transactions.all resource queries all of an organizations transactions.

 ###### options

 * `cursor`: An API cursor to fetch a specific set of results